ChristchurchCityWeightlifting/parsing-competition-results/README.md

-# parsing-competition-results
+# Parsing the Competition Results

-This code includes code used to turn pdf and excel files into code that is readable by lifter-api
+This code includes code used to turn pdf and excel files into code that is readable by [lifter-api](https://github.com/ChrisrchurchCityWeightlifting/lifter-api)

 ## Requirements

 - AWS SDK and credentials
-- Jupyter set u`
+- Jupyter set up
+- Python 3.10
 - `lifter-api-wrapper` (I'm using `pipenv` instead of `conda`)

 ## How This Works